jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

 <h3>Serve</h3>
   <ul>
-    <li>If enjoying hot serve immediately over rice.
+    <li>If enjoying hot serve immediately over rice, noodles or vegetables.
 Otherwise, let it cool off and add it into a salad for a healthier meal.</li>
+    <li>If you have some marinade leftover use it as a sauce for other sides on the plate or mix with a little more Olive Oil to use as a salad dressing.</li>
   <li><strong>Enjoy!</strong></li>
 </ul>